FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 of Boston Dynamics are not based on deep reinforcement learning as many people think but much more traditional engineering methods.
 This hype around AI, which is very often equated with deep learning, seems to draw that much attention such that great advances of more traditional methods seem to go almost completely unnoticed.
-In this blog post, I want to draw your attention to *bayesian hierarchical modeling* and how modern techniques and frameworks allow you to finally apply this cool method on really large data sets.
+In this blog post, I want to draw your attention to dusty *bayesian hierarchical modeling*.
+Modern techniques and frameworks allow you to finally apply this cool method on data sets with sizes much bigger than what was possible before and thus letting it really shine.

-So for starters, what is *bayesian hierarchical modeling* and why should I care?
+So for starters, what is *Bayesian Hierarchical Modeling* and why should I care?
 I assume you already have a basic knowledge about
-Bayesian inference, otherwise [Probabilitic Programming and Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) is a really starting point to explore the Bayesian rabbit hole.
-In simple words, Bayesian inference allows you to define a model with the help probability distributions and also incorporate your prior knowledge about the parameters of your model.
+Bayesian inference, otherwise [Probabilitic Programming and Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) is a really good starting point to explore the Bayesian rabbit hole.
+In simple words, Bayesian inference allows you to define a model with the help of probability distributions and also incorporate your prior knowledge about the parameters of your model.
 This leads to a *directed acyclic graphical model* (aka Bayesian network) which is explainable, visual and easy to reason about.
 But that's not even everything, you also get [Uncertainty Quantification](https://en.wikipedia.org/wiki/Uncertainty_quantification) for free, meaning that the model's parameters are not mere point estimates but whole distributions telling you how certain you are about their values.

-A classical statistical method that most data scientists have learned about early on is *linear regression*.
-It can also be easily interpreted in a Bayesian way giving you the possibility to define prior knowledge about the parameters, maybe that they have to be close to zero or that they are non-negative.
-Then again, many of these priors you might come up with could also be seen as regularizers in a non-Bayesian way, and treated like that, many efficient techniques exist to solve a such formulations.
+A classical statistical method that most data scientists learn about early on is *linear regression*.
+It can also be interpreted in a Bayesian way giving you the possibility to define prior knowledge about the parameters, e.g. that they have to be close to zero or that they are non-negative.
+Then again, many of the priors you might come up with could also be seen as mere regularizers in a non-Bayesian way, and treated like that, often efficient techniques exist to solve such formulations.
-So where the Bayesian framework now shines is if you consider the following problem setting I stole from the wonderful presentation [A Bayesian Workflow with PyMC and ArviZ](https://www.youtube.com/watch?v=WbNmcvxRwow) by Corrie Bartelheimer.
+So where the Bayesian framework now shines is, if you consider the following problem setting I stole from the wonderful presentation [A Bayesian Workflow with PyMC and ArviZ](https://www.youtube.com/watch?v=WbNmcvxRwow) by Corrie Bartelheimer.

 Imagine you want to estimate the price of an apartment in Berlin given the living area in square meters.
 Making a linear regression with all data points you have, i.e. a *pooled model*, will lead to a robust estimation of your parameter, i.e. coefficient, but a wide residual distribution.
 This is due to the fact that the price of an apartment also heavily depends on the district it is located in.
-Now grouping your data with respect to the respective districts results and making a linear regression for each, i.e. an *unpooled model*, will lead to a much more narrow residual distribution but also a high variance in your parameters since some district might only have three data points.
+Now grouping your data with respect to the respective districts and making a linear regression for each, i.e. an *unpooled model*, will lead to a much more narrow residual distribution but also a high variance in your parameters since some district might only have three data points.
 To combine the advantages of a pooled and unpooled model, one would intuitively demand that for each district the prior knowledge of the parameter from the pooled model should be used and updated according to the data we have about a certain district.
-If we have only a few data points we would only deviate a bit from our prior knowledge about the parameter but in case we have lots of data points the parameter for the respective district could have a huge difference compared to the parameter of the pooled model.
+If we have only a few data points we would only deviate a bit from our prior knowledge about the parameter.
+In case we have lots of data points the parameter for the respective district should be allowed to have a huge difference compared to the parameter of the pooled model.
 Thus the pooled model acts as an informed prior for the parameters within the unpooled model leading altogether to an *hierarchical model*, which is sometimes also referred to as *partially pooled model*.